Located 450km northeast of Bangkok, the province of Khon Kaen is considered one of the big four (cities) of Isan.

 Book Your Accommodation

 Travel insurance is a must.
 I never travel without it.
-I’ve been using World Nomads for 15 years.
+I use SafetyWing for my policy cover.

 Going to Kalasin via Khon Kaen?